FluxML/Flux.jl/README.md

 Though further from the equations, this has the advantage of further reuse and customizability.
 For example, `layer` could be a simple `Dense(x, y)` as before or it could be a `Dropout(Dense(x, y))` in order to add dropout to the recurrent layer.

-When it comes time to train the model, we have a number of options for tweaking its implementation, like the backend used, or batching and unrolling settings.
+When it comes time to train the model, we have a number of options for tweaking its implementation, like the backend used or unrolling settings.
 In Flux this is as simple as calling some functions on the original model:

 ```julia
 model = unroll(model, 10) # Statically unroll the model